AlQallaf/health-tracker/README.md

 - Open `tests/test-runner.html` via your local static server to run a small suite against a separate test IndexedDB (`healthProgressTracker_test`), keeping real data untouched.
 - Use **Run Tests** to execute and **Reset Test DB** if you want a clean slate between runs.
 - Each test shows its scenario, expected behavior, and pass/fail status.
+Current coverage: store creation, daily task CRUD, routine completions, weekly→daily linking, export/import round-trip, routine active filter, linked tasks sorting by date, Gemini key save/get, and AI-created tasks honoring the selected date.

 ## How to Continue in Next Session